 The starting presumption is that retail clients do legitimately rely on GS to protect their interests in relation to pricing and other elements of the transaction that may be affected by the choice made by GS in executing the relevant order (i.e. GS owes a duty of best execution to retail clients).

-To the extent we determined we do owe best execution and subject to any specific instructions, GS generally gave the highest priority to:
+Subject to any specific instructions, GS generally gave the highest priority to:

 - price for professional clients; and - total consideration for retail clients.